romanmeshko/gagaserializer/README.md

 # gagaserializer
-Entrance Test
+Entrance DeserializationTest

-This is very gaga implementation of java objects to binary array serialization.
-Supported primitive types, arrays, nested types, collections, maps, enums.
+This is very gaga implementation of java objects to binary array serialization and deserialization.
+Supported primitive types, arrays, nested types, collections.
 Inheritance does not fully supported.
 JMH benchmarks results are attached.